shopware/docs/guides/plugins/apps/app-base-guide.md

 Choose a technical name for your application that accurately reflects its plugin functionality.
 Specify the name using UpperCamelCase.
 For instance: "PaymentGatewayApp".

-However, throught this section "MyExampleApp" is used as it serves as an illustrative example of the plugin.
+However, through out this section "MyExampleApp" is used as it serves as an illustrative example of the plugin.

 ## File structure